-Beyond our work, further experiments on UTe$_2$ may help accessing new information about the magnetic fluctuations and their relation with the domains of stability of the magnetic-field-induced superconducting phases SC2 and SC-PPM.
-The magnetic fluctuations in UTe$_2$, as in other U-based heavy-fermion systems, are a property of $5f$ electrons, which are part of the Fermi surface and contribute to the electrical resistivity.
-The effect of magnetic fluctuations to the electrical resistivity was modeled, assuming isotropic properties, for actinide metals and compounds in \cite{Jullien1974}.
+Further experiments on UTe$_2$ may help accessing new information about the quantum critical magnetic-fluctuations modes and their relation with the domains of stability of SC2 and SC-PPM.
+The magnetic fluctuations in UTe$_2$, as in other U-based heavy-fermion systems, are a property of $5f$ electrons, which contribute to the Fermi surface and, therefore, to the electrical transport.
+For actinide metals and compounds, the effect of magnetic fluctuations to the electrical resistivity was modeled assuming isotropic properties in \cite{Jullien1974}.
 However, the electrical resistivity of UTe$_2$ strongly depends on the electrical-current direction \cite{Eo2022,Thebault2022,Knebel2024} and one can suspect that its anisotropy may, at least partly, be related with the anisotropy of the magnetic fluctuations.
-A further investigation of UTe$_2$ by electrical resistivity with currents $\mathbf{I}\parallel\mathbf{b},\mathbf{c}$ may permit accessing complementary information to that extracted here with a current $\mathbf{I}\parallel\mathbf{a}$.
-In parallel, a heat-capacity study would allow extracting the field- and angle-variations of the Sommerfeld coefficient, which gives a direct information about the entropy associated with the magnetic fluctuations.
-Finally, NMR relaxation-rate studies of UTe$_2$ may also be performed to extract microscopic information about the magnetic-fluctuations modes implied in the stabilization of SC2 and SC-PPM.
+A further investigation by electrical resistivity with currents $\mathbf{I}\parallel\mathbf{b},\mathbf{c}$ may permit accessing complementary information to that extracted here with a current $\mathbf{I}\parallel\mathbf{a}$.
+A heat-capacity study would allow extracting the field- and angle-variations of the Sommerfeld coefficient, which gives a direct information about the entropy associated with the magnetic fluctuations.
+NMR relaxation-rate studies may also be performed to extract microscopic information about the magnetic-fluctuations modes implied in the stabilization of SC2 and SC-PPM.
 Such projets in rotating and intense magnetic fields request pushing up the experimental state of the art and constitute challenges to overcome for the next years.